Reversal of Fortune poster

 The inciting incident occurs at 15 minutes when Dershowitz agrees to take Claus von Bülow's appeal case despite his doubts about Claus's innocence.
 This decision disrupts his comfortable academic life and commits him to a morally ambiguous fight..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to The team commits fully to an active investigation, deciding to dig deeper into Sunny's medical history and drug use.
+This demonstrates the protagonist's commitment to The team commits fully to an active investigation, deciding to dig deeper into Sunny's medical history and drug use.
 They shift from passive case review to aggressive pursuit of exculpatory evidence., moving from reaction to action.

 The Collapse moment at 82 minutes (74% through) represents the emotional nadir.
 Here, Darkest moment of doubt about winning the appeal.
 Confrontation with Claus who refuses to help himself.
 The darkest flashback shows the morning Sunny was found.
-The truth seems unknowable and reasonable doubt impossible to establish., shows the protagonist at their lowest point.
+The truth seems unknowable and reasonable doubt impossible to establish., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 80% of the runtime.
 Breakthrough realization: focus on what can be proven rather than what actually happened.
 New strategy for establishing reasonable doubt through medical expert testimony.
 The team finds clarity in the legal standard rather than absolute truth., demonstrating the transformation achieved throughout the journey.